allister-grange/Noisy/README.md

 # Noisy

-Noisy is a background noisy generator designed to be simple and intuitive.
+Noisy is a background noise generator designed to be simple and intuitive.

 <p align="center">
     <kbd>